K-State Cancer Fighters

 The K-State Cancer Fighters student organization is dedicated to raising awareness of cancer, risk reduction and K-State cancer research, and supporting the university's Johnson Cancer Research Center.
 Members serve as ambassadors, volunteers and fundraisers for the center, which supports and advances cancer research and education/training of students and faculty at K-State.

 All students interested in making a difference in the fight against cancer, no matter their field of study, are encouraged to join.
-Some members are cancer research students, some are pre-health or other science majors, some are just interested in helping fight cancer.
+Members come from all walks of life, ranging from cancer research students to students who've been personally affected by cancer.
+All join to help fight cancer.

 The Cancer Fighters help the Johnson Cancer Research Center with fundraisers and outreach activities, and plan their own.
 They have represented the center at athletic events; helped at benefit parties, dinners, rodeos and more; and planned their own outreach activities on campus.